 Very deep tears are most often caused by accidents, assault, or childbirth.
 See your healthcare provider for advice, as deep and nasty tears are beyond the scope of the internet!

-How do I know if what I have is a cut, and not something more serious?
+How do I know if I have a cut and not something more serious?

 How to tell what’s going on with your vagina or vulva based on feeling